BeterMain/BeterMain.github.io/README.md

 # AWS/Github.io Portfolio Website

 This is a personal portfolio website for Justin Toliver, showcasing game development and backend software engineering projects.
-The website is hosted through github.io, and through **AWS** using S3 buckets.
+The website is hosted through github.io, and is built in another project using AWS S3 buckets and CloudFront.

 ## Project Structure